The pursuit of a career in diagnostic medical sonography begins with the successful completion of an ultrasound technician training program.

 The training program allows students to learn the theory and practice of sonography in the classroom, laboratory and during clinical rotations.
 There is also ultrasound training in the form of professional development so that practicing sonographers can upgrade their skills and further specialize.

-But arguably one of the most important things to consider is the accreditation of the program.
+Arguably one of the most important things to consider when researching schools is the accreditation of the ultrasound program.
 In order to be accredited, a school or program must pass a review by an independent accrediting agency.
 If they are able to pass that review, it’s a testament to the quality of the education that the school is providing.

 For diagnostic medical sonography, the primary accrediting agency is the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-Graduating from a program that has been accredited by the CAAHEP is desirable or even required by many employers, and it’s also the easiest way to become certified.
+Graduating from a program that has been accredited by the CAAHEP is desirable or even required by many employers, and it will qualify you to sit for your credentialing exams.

 Coursework Expectations